marcoagpinto/aoo-mozilla-en-dict/README.md

 Regular dictionary updates are released three times per year — on the **first day of January, May, and September**.

 Each release enters a feature freeze approximately one week before publication, allowing time to prepare release notes, update websites, and finalise packaging.
-Maintaining five dictionaries simultaneously requires careful coordination to ensure accuracy and stability.
+Maintaining six dictionaries simultaneously requires careful coordination to ensure accuracy and stability.

 **Note:**
 Since late 2025, the AOO Extensions website has been read-only, so only a LibreOffice (LO) extension is now maintained.
 This extension can also be installed and used in Apache OpenOffice (AOO).